 Sun sets early on eligible girls in the matrimonial bourses of India.
-Those exuding finer aromas, or born to parents with fatter wallets, may nudge the timeline further by a few odd years, but rarely for long.
+Those blessed with boundless beauty or in affluent lineage may nudge the timeline further by a few odd years, but rarely for long.
 Nina’s lush hair and pinkish glow allow her just the tenuous hold on the tapering thread as she enters her thirtieth birthday.
 However, slipping into the club of spinsters from the academic sorority seems a distinct possibility.
 Her widowed mother whom misfortunes have pillaged early, is duly worried and obsessed with finding a husband and a hearth for the daughter.
 Luckily, a proposal from a dentist settled in Canada materializes out of the blue and the boy’s sister approves of Nina’s tastes and refreshing beauty.
 This was the day Nina’s mother has been living for, praying and fasting for years.

 Success has come the hard way to Ananda, the prospective groom.
 His is a story of toils and tribulations, if also contentment.
 Prodded by the sudden demise of his parents in a road mishap, his uncle beckons him to Canada.
 He also helps him seek admission in a university for a degree in dental surgery and obtain a student loan.
 Much as Ananada is awed by the serene vastness and gleaming lakes of the new country, he feels lonely in a society where people stay aloof even at homes and cook their own lunches.
 Growing out of the cramped cubicle of his uncle’s house he becomes a boarder, picks up a summer job, scrimps and saves money drop by drop and ends up setting up a clinic jointly with his friend Gary.
 He is quick to adopt the local food, clothes and customs and feels every bit a Canadian except for his failure to sleep effectively with a white woman.
 “As he tried to figure out his feelings in the dark watches of the night, he wondered whether his inability to love a white woman meant he had never really left India.”